 As part of our Trend Watch series, today’s post will explore the marble trend in more detail.
 Where has it come from?
 Why do we love it?
 And how long will the trend last?
 Read on to find out.

 What is Marble?

-Marble is a type of limestone or dolomite which has been subjected to intense heat and pressure in a process known as metamorphism.
-When this happens, the carbonate in the stone re-crystallises in various forms.
+Marble is a type of limestone or dolomite that has been subjected to intense heat and pressure in a process known as metamorphism.
+When this happens, the carbonate in the stone re-crystallizes in various forms.
 The sediments that are in the original rock are either damaged or modified, something that leaves those stunning markings and grain we see within the stone.
-Different mineral impurities within the stone such as silt, clay, or iron oxides are what gives marble its colours, creating veins and marking within the formation of marble.
+Different mineral impurities within the stone such as silt, clay, or iron oxides are what give marble its colors, creating veins and marking within the formation of marble.
 These can range from grey to pink, yellow, black, brown or even blues and greens.
-For instance, red marble gets its rich colouring from hematite whereas limonite gives marble a green or yellow tone.
+For instance, red marble gets its rich coloring from hematite whereas limonite gives marble a green or yellow tone.